Mara-Li/obsidian-canvas-css-class/README.md

 # Canvas CSS Class

 This plugin do two things :
-- Add the class `.canvas-file` to the body of each canvas file, and adding the attribute `[data-canvas-path="filepath"]`
+- Add the class `.canvas-file` to the DOM of each canvas file, and adding the attribute `[data-canvas-path="filepath"]`
 - Allow you to add custom css class to canvas, using a modal input.
 Obviously, you can also remove the css-class using the plugin, with the settings or the commands modal.